 - The spouse asking for support has a disability that arose during the marriage; or

 - There is a child of the marriage who has a disability which prevents the requesting spouse to earn sufficient income outside the home.

-Additionally, when the spouse is asking for support after the divorce in a 10-year marriage, they must show that they continued to work or diligently look for work that would enable them to support themselves.
+Additionally, when a spouse of a 10-year or more marriage seeks spousal support, they must show that they continued to work or diligently look for work that would enable them to support themselves.
 In other words, do not quit your job during the divorce and bank on the fact that the court will order spousal support.

 Spousal Support Time Limits

 Texas courts are required to limit court-ordered maintenance to the shortest reasonable time to ensure the recipient spouse has enough money to meet their minimum needs until they can support themselves.
 There are caps on the length of time a spouse is required to pay court-ordered maintenance.

 If there was family violence, and the marriage was less than 10 years, then the limit is 5 years.
 If the marriage was between 10-20 years, then the limitation is also 5 years.
 Longer terms marriages, from 20-30 years, might have a spousal maintenance award of up to 7 years.
 Couples married longer than 30 years are entitled to a maintenance award of up to 10 years.
 However, if spousal maintenance is awarded due to either a disability of the spouse or a child of the marriage, there is no time limit.
 The maintenance will last for as long as that spouse or child is disabled.

 There are additional factors the court will consider when determining how long and the amount of spousal maintenance which should be ordered.